ericmulama/webmap-mvp/README.md

 Required attribute columns

 Create spatial indexes:

-Copy code
-CREATE INDEX idx_health_geom ON healthcare USING GIST (geom);
+Add the below code for each spatial table to create spatial index. eg. CREATE INDEX idx_health_geom ON healthcare USING GIST (geom);
-Repeat for all tables.
+NB: Repeat for all tables.

 ▶️ Running the Server
-Start the backend:
+To start the backend:

 Copy code
 node server.js